 Description and Outcomes

-A Bachelor of Science in Psychology may prepare you to pursue career opportunities in various fields where you may implement your psychological knowledge, skills, and values.
-In addition, the program may prepare you for graduate work to pursue more specialized careers.
-The program's curriculum is designed to provide you with content knowledge of the major concepts, values, theories, psychological studies, research methods, and historical trends in psychology as they apply to human behavior, learning, and development.
-You will study how psychology relates to your everyday life and the importance of culture and diversity.
+The Bachelor of Science in Psychology program is designed to provide you with content knowledge of the major concepts, values, theories, psychological studies, research methods, and historical trends in psychology as they apply to human behavior, learning, and development.
+This degree will prepare you to pursue career opportunities in various fields where you may implement your psychological knowledge, skills, and values.
+The program may prepare you for graduate work to pursue more specialized careers.
+You will study how psychology relates to everyday life and the importance of culture and diversity.
 Courses are designed to help you develop and use psychological skills, critical thinking, and the scientific approach to problem solving to evaluate behavior and mental processes while applying psychological principles to personal, social, and organizational issues.

 The Bachelor of Science in Psychology program consists of a minimum of 180 quarter credit hours.
 Upon successful completion of the program, you will be awarded a bachelor of science degree.

-- Knowledge Base: Demonstrate knowledge of the major concepts, theoretical perspectives, enduring conflicts, empirical findings, and historical trends in psychology.
+- Knowledge Base: Explain the major concepts, theoretical perspectives, enduring conflicts, empirical findings, and historical trends in psychology.

 - Research Methods: Apply basic methodology in psychology including research design, data analysis, and the interpretation and evaluation of findings.

 - Critical Thinking Skills: Use analytical thinking, skeptical inquiry, and the scientific approach in solving problems related to behavior and mental processes.

 - Application: Apply the appropriate psychological principles, theories, and concepts to personal, social, and organizational issues and problems.

 - Values in Psychology: Analyze the underlying ethical standards, values, and considerations in theory and practice in the disciplines of psychology.